P20-WIN/data-governance/docs/_policies/new_and_departing_employees.md

 ---
 layout: page
-title: Metadata Management
+title: New and Departing Employees
-permalink: /policies/metadata
+permalink: /policies/new_and_departing_employees
 parent: Data Quality and Control Policies
-nav_order: 35
+nav_order: 41
 ---

 ## Metadata and data dictionaries